-Expense Report - Process used for the payment of all travel expenses, including card purchases, and reimbursement to the traveler for out of pocket expenses.
+Expense Report - Process used for the payment reporting of all travel expenses, including travel card purchases, and as well as requesting reimbursement to the t-raveler for out of pocket expenses.

-Foreign Travel - Travel to any country (including Mexico and Canada) outside the continental United States, Alaska, and Hawaii.
+Foreign Travel - Travel to any country (including Mexico and Canada) outside of the continentalcontiguous United States, Alaska, and Hawaii, Puerto Rico, and the U.S. Virgin Islands.
 Travel to the noncontiguous U.S. locations of American Samoa, Guam, Midway Islands, Northern Mariana Islands, Puerto Rico, Virgin Islands, and Wake Island are considered foreign travel for purposes of this policy.
 Foreign travel must be booked online or registered in Concur in advance of the trip.